arib0903/MachineLearning-PricePrediction/README.md

 - **Stacking Model's RMSE:** 89.22
 - **Random Forest Model's RMSE:** 89.70

-### The stacking model marginally outperformed the Random Forest model, with a slightly lower RMSE.
+The stacking model marginally outperformed the Random Forest model, with a slightly lower RMSE.

-Random Forest vs. Gradient Boosting in R² Metrics
+### Random Forest vs. Gradient Boosting in R² Metrics

 - **Random Forest (RF) R²:** 0.618
 - **Gradient Boosting (GBDT) R²:** 0.580

+The R² provides insight into how well the model fits the data